voffch/materials/docs/labs/particle-size.md

 Another limitation is that the algorithms used in laser diffraction analysis seem to be proprietary and may differ between the setups.

-[^1]: in fact, the text and the pictures here are mostly from Shimadzu brochure and operation manual
+[^1]: the text and the pictures here are mostly from the [Shimadzu](https://www.shimadzu.com/) brochure and operation manual